Skip to main content

 import { SingleValue, Flex } from '@dynatrace/strato-components-preview';

 Add some conditional rendering logic to your component to only render the chart whenever the value is a valid number.
-You may embed expressions in JSX by wrapping them in curly braces.
-This includes the JavaScript logical && operator.
+You may embed expressions in JSX by wrapping them in curly braces, including the JavaScript logical && operator.

-Finally, wrap everything in a Flex component, which will be used to style our Card component in the next step.
+Finally, wrap everything in a Flex component, which we will use to style our Card component in the next step.

 The Card component would then look like this: